davidc4747/responsive-gif/README.md

 npm run pack

 # A package of the project will be created inside the "package/" folder
-# An executable file for your operating system fill be inside
+# An executable file for your operating system will be inside

 ```